On this page

 Appeal your building fine

-• you appeal within 21 days of the issue date on the penalty reminder notice.
-After this, the infringement notice will be referred to Fines Victoria to manage.
+You must appeal within 21 days of the issue date on the penalty reminder notice.
+After this, the infringement notice will be referred to Fines Victoria to manage or referred to our legal team to commence legal proceedings.

-Under the Infringement Act 2006, you can appeal once per fine.
+Under the Act, you can appeal once per fine.

 We’ll review your appeal and tell you within 90 days whether it has been successful.
 In the meantime:

-If your appeal is unsuccessful, you’ll need to pay your building fine.
+If your appeal is unsuccessful, you’ll need to pay your building fine and ensure any additional steps on the infringement notice are completed.

 Choose for a court to hear your appeal